stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Business, save for quack doctors with  "sure cures " and  "preventives " for use against the fever, fell rapidly to the vanishing-point.
-At first the saloons offered "medicated drinks ", but soon found that the populace preferred to be duped by charlatans of more professional aspect.
+At first the saloons offered "medicated drinks", but soon found that the populace preferred to be duped by charlatans of more professional aspect.
 In strangely noiseless streets persons peered into one another's faces to glimpse possible plague symptoms, and shopkeepers began more and more to refuse admission to their clientele, each customer seeming to them a fresh fever menace.
 Legal and judicial machinery